tinne26/kage-desk/tutorials/intro/05_invoke_shader.md

 *(If you are having any trouble, the full code for this manual shader invocation (along with the wave shader of the previous section) can be found at [`kage-desk/examples/intro/invoke-shader`](https://github.com/tinne26/kage-desk/blob/main/examples/intro/invoke-shader))*

 There's another way to invoke a shader, using `DrawTrianglesShader()` instead of `DrawRectShader()`.
-GPUs can only draw triangles, so using this call can be more efficient and/or offer more fine-grained control, but it's also more advanced and you may not need it yet.
-Drawing triangles in Ebitengine does confuse quite a lot of people, so we have made a [tutorial for drawing triangles](https://github.com/tinne26/kage-desk/blob/main/tutorials/misc/triangles.md), but you should skip it unless you are specifically interested in it.
+We will explain this second method later in the tutorial, but only when it becomes necessary.

 ### Table of Contents